padosoft/laravel-https/README.md

 ### From Controller File:

-You can include the HttpsForce in the contructor of your controller file.
+You can include the HttpsForce in the constructor of your controller file.

 ### Controller File Example: